lipikadugar/twu-biblioteca-lipikadugar/README.md

 User ID  : 000-0001
 Password : !abcd1234

-To access teh librarian account in order to list the checked out list details, use any one of the following two credentials:
+To access the librarian account in order to list the checked out list details, use any one of the following two credentials:

 User ID  : 999-9999
 Password : biblioteca

 User ID  : 999-9998
 Password : biblioteca

+*** Enjoy!!! ***